Best times to buy a car

 One percent may not sound like much.
 But according to Kelley Blue Book, Americans pay an average of $47,077 for a new car.
 That works out to a $470 discount for buying on Sunday versus Thursday.

 Keep in mind, some states ban or restrict car sales on Sundays.
-In that case, Tuesday is your best bet.
+In that case, Tuesday is your best bet for scoring deals.

 More: Car buying calculator